-The responsibilities of the LIS Management Team are provided in this chapter.
+The responsibilities of the LIS Management Team are portrayed in this chapter.
 The role players in each section will receive attention in chapter 7.

-KEY ROLE PLAYERS PURPOSE OF POSITION Chief Director Library and Information To lead and provide strategic direction to library and information services across a demographically disbursed multi-campus institution to support delivery of the NWU strategy and success model.
-Service Director Client Services To lead and direct institutional library and information access services in particular Loan and Information Services as well as outreach services for success model delivery.
+KEY ROLE PLAYERS PURPOSE OF POSITION Chief Director Library and Information Service To lead and provide strategic direction to library and information services across a demographically disbursed multi-campus institution to support delivery of the NWU strategy and success model.
+Director Information and Learning Services To lead and direct institutional library and information access services in particular Loan and Information Services as well as outreach services for success model delivery.
 Director Shared Services To lead, plan, direct, coordinate and provide strategic direction for the institutional library and campus in information resources and systems particularly, Acquisitions, Cataloguing and Processing, Special Collections, Institutional Repositories, Systems Administration and Support and the Bindery for success model delivery.
-Senior Manager LIS Mafikeng Campus Operations The purpose of this position is to lead and direct Mafikeng Campus Library and Information Service operations particularly, library space development, information resources development and management of loans and information services in consultation with relevant line Managers, Directors and the Chief Director, for success model delivery.
-Senior Manager Outreach, Projects and Quality The purpose of this position is to lead and direct the libraries' Outreach, Projects and Quality assurance activities in pursuit of the Library and Information Service strategy.
-Manager Library Systems To manage through the planning and coordination the process of the development, implementation, support and administration of library specific systems and programmes to meet the library requirements and

-Manager Information Resources to provide staff, internal and external users of optimized and reliable applications and programmes/systems in order to support them with the discovery, access and use of information resources.
-To act as Manager of Information Resources, to supervise the section and give training and guidance to staff in the performance of their tasks; to assist the Director Shared Services as member of the senior management team in the strategic planning and development of the Library Services to realise the mission and goals of the Library services; to ensure through effective management and quality control optimal provision in the information needs of students, researchers and staff of the NWU; to manage the allocated information resources budget to provide in current and future needs.
-Manager Information Services (3) The purpose of this position is to support the Director: Client services in strategic planning; by ensuring that optimal information and research support is delivered to students, researchers and staff of the NWU through effective and innovative delivery of information; to ensure that relevant and current information sources are available, to coordinate training and to apply quality assurance with a strong on-going customer focus.
+Director Open Scholarship To lead and direct institutional library's open scholarship services in particular Open Access and Open data, Research metrics, as well as Research infrastructure, for success model delivery.
+Senior Manager Outreach, Projects and Quality To lead and direct the libraries' Outreach, Projects and Quality assurance activities in pursuit of the Library and Information Service strategy.
+Manager Library Systems To manage through the planning and coordination the process of the development, implementation, support and administration of library specific systems and programmes to meet the library requirements and to provide staff, internal and external users of optimized and reliable applications and programmes/systems in order to support them with the discovery, access and use of information resources.
+Manager Information Resources To act as Manager of Information Resources, to supervise the section and give training and guidance to staff in the performance of their tasks; to assist the Director Shared Services as member of the senior management team in the strategic planning and development of the Library Services to realise the mission and goals of the Library services; to ensure through effective management and quality control optimal provision in the information needs of students, researchers and staff of the NWU; to manage the allocated information resources budget to provide in current and future needs.
+Manager Information Services (2) And The purpose of this position is to support the Director: Information and Learning Services in strategic planning; by ensuring that optimal information and learning support is delivered to students, researchers and staff of the NWU through effective and innovative delivery of information; to ensure that Manager Research & Information Services (1) relevant and current information sources are available, to coordinate training and to apply quality assurance with a strong on-going customer focus.
 Manager Loan Services (3) The purpose of this position is to supervise activities of Loan Services, to provide training and guidance to staff, as well as to assist the Director Client Services as member of the senior management team in the strategic planning and development of the Library and Information Service.